Flexible Work Schedules: How to Support Even Super Short Shifts of Varying Lengths

 - Job-sharing.
 Two (or more) people perform a job traditionally held by one employee.
 Job sharing is used successfully in the public and private sector, but is not as common as other types of alternative scheduling.

 - Remote Work.
 Once considered the exception, remote work is now embraced by workers and employers alike.
-Long after 2020 is gone, remote work will continue for many.
+It’s safe to say that remote work will continue for many.
 Some companies are moving toward a virtual footprint, reducing their real estate where they can.
 Others will likely give employees the option to work remote at least some portion of their week.
 One of the great benefits of this shift in thinking is that remote work options enlarge the hiring pool.
 Companies can expand their talent search beyond the local area.
 Remote work may require core time and allow the rest to be flexible hours.

 - Self-Service Employee Scheduling.
 Employees choose their schedules subject to company policies.
 There may be core times they are required to work or a minimum number of hours expected.